 The Chase Sapphire Preferred card has a better transfer rate to most of its travel partners as they usually transfer at a 1:1 ratio, and you get a 25% bonus when booking travel through the Chase portal.
 But most of the spending on that card is only earning 1x per dollar.

-You also won’t be eligible for a sign-up bonus for the Chase Sapphire Preferred if you’ve gotten a bonus for either a Sapphire Preferred or Sapphire Reserve card in the past 48 months.
+You also won’t be eligible for a sign-up bonus for the Chase Sapphire Preferred if you’ve gotten a bonus for either a Sapphire Preferred or Chase Sapphire Reserve® in the past 48 months.
 And if you’ve applied for too many cards in the past two years, Chase will also not approve you because of its 5/24 rule.

 As other banks tighten their rules about who can apply and get sign-up bonuses for their cards, Capital One has become a great option for people who may not qualify for travel rewards cards at other banks because of restrictions they have in place.